 In general, what are the pickings like for an EFL teacher?

-There a few local Government run schools, the main one being Daruna Kanchanaburi School, which usually has large classes, some with air-con some without, teaching all grades to high school level it is a large and well respected school in this province.
-Salary the standard 25 000bht/M (degree and TEFL required), they often have vacancies throughout the year for teachers.
+There are a few local government run schools, the main one being Daruna Kanchanaburi School, which usually has large classes, some with air-con; some without, teaching all grades to high school level it is a large and well respected school in this province.
+Salary is the standard 30,000 - 40,000 baht (degree and TEFL required).
+They often have vacancies throughout the year for teachers.
 Accommodation is provided on campus with use of their pool and gym.

-Kanchanaburi University Rajabaht (now called University as all other Rajabahts in Thailand) about 10 kms outside of town, is a large and attractive campus built around peaceful bush surroundings, has a reasonable workload for teachers of English five days a week with weekends off, the 12 month contract offering 30 000bht/m, work permit assistance and medical insurance.
+Kanchanaburi University Rajabaht (now called university as all other Rajabahts in Thailand) about 10 kms outside of town, is a large and attractive campus built around peaceful bush surroundings, and has a reasonable workload for teachers of English five days a week with weekends off.
+The 12 month contract offering 30,000, work permit assistance and medical insurance.

-The upside of working here is the fresh air, reasonable, rewarding workload and hassle free transport.
+The upside of working here is the fresh air, the reasonable, rewarding workload and hassle free transport.

 How far from Bangkok or civilization?

 Kanchanaburi is located approx 130 km west and slightly north of Bangkok, you get there by either going from Kaosan Rd. via mini bus, cost: 100 - 150 bht, usually leaving first thing in the morning and arriving THREE hours later, why?
 Because this is a milk run for the private tour operators and you will have to put up with a cramped back-packer sardine can that takes the first hour to get OUT of Bangkok. (there are now more services provided at different times of the day, check with the tour operator)